Colin-Henderson/OtterDog/README.md

 # OtterDog
-Just a test (massing around with GitHub)
+Just a test (messing around with GitHub)

+  <p> Otter is a chocolate mutt who likes to sleep and hide my socks </p>